-- Being caught in a storm or bushfire emergency – or driving during either can lead to serious physical injury or fatality.
+- Driving during a storm or bushfire can lead to serious physical injury or fatality

 How to protect yourself and maintain a safe work environment:

-Identifying the increased risks to workplace safety and understanding the impacts to your employees and business is only the first step in maintaining a safe work environment over the Christmas period.
-Checks and balances now need to be put in place to ensure your workplace minimises the impact associated with them: Look out for signs of fatigue – ensure your employees are taking their allocated breaks during their shifts.
+The first step is to identify the increased risks to workplace safety and understand the impacts to your employees and business.
+This will help to maintain a safe work environment over the Christmas period.
+Checks can be put in place to ensure your workplace minimises the impact associated with them, including:

-- Look out for signs of fatigue – ensure your employees are taking their allocated breaks during their shifts.
+- Look out for signs of fatigue – ensure your employees take their breaks

-- Check in with your staff regularly – ensure no corners are being cut and they can handle the expectations of them over this period.
+- Check in with your staff & ensure they can handle the expectations of them

-- Ensure all new staff (whether fulltime or casual) are onboarded and receive a proper induction – for information on this, see our blog on onboarding here.
+- Ensure all new staff receive a proper induction (for more info, see our blog here)

 - Refresh and reinforce company policies and processes

 - Keep safety front of mind by maintaining regular toolbox talks

-- Teach workers the impact extreme heat can have on their health and what to do in hot, stormy or bushfire conditions – Have a policy in place for when these occur.
+- Teach workers about what the impact of extreme heat can have on their health

 The festive season is a time for celebration with family and friends.
 Having the right procedures and policies in place and maintaining a safe work environment ensures you and your employees can enjoy it with their loved ones.

-To implement a system that assists with managing these aspects of safety in your business, book an obligation free demo with dita Solutions.
+To implement a system that assists with managing these aspects of safety, book an obligation free demo with dita Solutions.